-Group.
-Choosing this option helps researchers to answer questions faster and more completely:

-□ Yes

-□ No

-OR

-2) I wish to participate, but I choose not to be randomized and wish to be assigned to (please check one):

-□ Routine Annual Screening Group

-□ Personalized Screening Group

-A copy of this consent form will be available to you through your secure login on the study portal, and is available by request from the study team at any time.

-You will be asked to sign a separate form authorizing access, use, creation, or disclosure of health information about you.
-This is called HIPAA authorization.

-PARTICIPATION IN RESEARCH IS VOLUNTARY.
-You have the right to decline to participate or to withdraw at any point in this study without penalty or loss of benefits to which you are otherwise entitled.

-If you wish to participate in this study, please enter your electronic signature below.
+1) I wish to be assigned to (pleas e check one): ☐ Routine Annual Screening C Group ☐ Personalized Screening Gro pup opy of this consent form will be a tal and is available by request fro vailable to you through your secure login on the study om the study team at any time. e form authorizing access, use, creation, or ut you.
+This is called HIPAA authorization. par S VOLUNTARY.
+You have the right to decline to nt in this study without penalty or loss of benefits to If you u wish to participate in this study, , please enter your electronic signature below.
+Part icipant Date Par ticipant name (print)

-Participant Date

-Participant name (print)